Inayathussain786305/nexterfack/README.md

 # nexterfack
-🔍 NexterFack – Elite Dorking Tool for Bug Bounty & OSINT 🔐
+🔍 NexterFack – Elite Dorking Tool for Bug Bounty & OSINT

-**NexterFack** is a custom-built Bash script designed by **Inayat Hussain** to generate highly effective **Google** and **GitHub dorks** for reconnaissance, OSINT, and ethical hacking.
+NexterFack is a custom-built Bash script designed by **Inayat Hussain** to generate highly effective **Google** and **GitHub dorks** for reconnaissance, OSINT, and ethical hacking.
 It empowers bug bounty hunters and penetration testers to find exposed files, sensitive information, admin panels, and developer secrets across the web.

 ---